YuJerryShi/fdfd_suite/README.md

 It can efficiently calculate the field patterns in both TE and TM polarizations in the following simulations:
 * **Scattering:** Compute how electromagnetic waves scatter off of a dielectric/metal object
-* **Resonator mode:** Compute the natural resonating frequencies of a 2D dielectric geometry
+* **Resonator mode:** Compute the natural resonating modes and frequencies of a 2D dielectric geometry
 * **Photonic crystal:** Compute the modes supported by a periodic structure
 * **Modulator:** Compute the steady-state field profile of an active device whose refractive index is modulated in time
 * **Waveguide mode:** Compute the modal profile of a waveguide given its 2D cross section geometry